sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - draft-sections/3000 - sections-example-3.md

 ```

-Example details
+Details
 ----
-The following elaborates on the preceding brief overview using JSON instead of YML.
+The following elaborates on the preceding overview using JSON instead of YML.

 **Config**